 Step 2: Consolidate your Super

 An essential step to maximising your Super is to make sure all your Super is in one place.
-The recent productivity commission highlighted members risk losing $51,000 over the course of their working life by having two super accounts.
+The recent productivity commission highlighted members risk losing $50,000+ over the course of their working life by having two super accounts (the compounding effect of fees and insurance costs).
 This can easily be $100 000 or more for those with more accounts.
 Thankfully consolidating your super can be so easy!